Sarah Dawnis creating knit/crochet designs and accessories

 - My everlasting thanks for a less erratic income stream!
 I'd be lying by omission if I ignored this one.
 Publishing patterns, teaching knitting classes, that's all awesome stuff that I absolutely love to do, but like most artists, it's erratic income, and often it's income below minimum wage.
 Commissioned knitwear often ends up being well below minimum wage, and pattern sales take a while to build to a profit - on average, I need to sell about 45 patterns copies per month just to cover the cost of production expenses.
 I rely on 3rd-party publication to help fill those gaps, which is great -- I've worked with some amazing companies and dyers, but, again, very erratic when it comes to income.
 So, having sustainable, regular income would be a major boost (and yes, it would keep me in yarn, too!)

-Now let me set something straight: This isn't 'help I need money!', I promise.
+Now let me set something straight: This isn't just a straight plea for money, I promise.
 (I want to be clear here, because it's easy to get confused on the internet!)
 Rather, this is the answer to the amazing people who've asked if there's another way to support me; and it allows me to give them awesome stuff in return.
 And I'd like to hope I can provide cool and awesome rewards to my various patrons.
 (On that note, if there's something you'd like to see me offer as a rewards tier that I don't offer, feel free to drop me a line with the idea!
 I can't guarantee a 'yes', but I'll definitely at least give a listen.)
 And, given that Patreon makes it super easy to edit or cancel a pledge, there's no risk there to you in becoming one of my Patreons.

 So now, all that being said, if you can't/aren't willing/aren't comfortable supporting me on Patreon, please, please, don't worry.
 I completely understand.
 And for those who aren't comfortable supporting me here but want to do so in other ways, there's lots you can do!
-Purchase patterns or knitwear from me, sign up for a knitting class from me, sign up for my e-mail list, or even just follow or like me on various Social Media!
+Purchase patterns or knitwear from me, sign up for a knitting class from me, sign up for my e-mail list, watch one of my Twitch Streams, or even just follow or like me on various Social Media!

 Well, thanks for reading right through to the end, and I look forward to seeing what you create on your own fiber arts journey!